-- Individual evaluation sheets
+- Individual evaluation sheets\

-- Master Ballots/instructions to judges
+- Master Ballots/instructions to judges\

 - Timekeeping Record Sheet

-- Judges' Ranking Sheet for a panel of judges
+- Judges' Ranking Sheet for a panel of judges\

 - Topics (four sets for prelims and one set for finals) mailed under separate cover just prior to meet

 - (REGION) State Meet information cards for state qualifiers (5)

 - (REGION) "No-Show" form

 - (REGION) Regional Meet Evaluation

-INFORMATIVE

-AND

-speakers must must

-share the same

-preparation room.
+- \ Districts and Regions are encouraged to use the official tournament management web-based system in order to incorporate electronic ballots.

-You can also use this room as an assembly

-and draw room.
+INFORMATIVE AND PERSUASIVE speakers must share the same preparation room.
+You can also use this room as an assembly and draw room.

 INVENTORY ALL

-materials well in advance to make sure you have what you need.
-If necessary, feel free to photocopy any of the UIL forms you may require.
+materials well in

+advance to make sure

+you have what you

+need.
+If necessary,

+feel free to photocopy

+any of the UIL forms

+you may require.